 We can only make great changes if we accept where we are, what we’ve done and plan for the future from there.
 However, what seems increasingly more common on social media these days, is the phenomenon of asking what advice you would give to your younger self.
 It was even the number 1 trend on Twitter over the weekend #WhatIWouldTellA15YearOldMe.

-Now one of the problems with giving advice to your younger self is obvious.
-You can’t do it.
+You can’t give advice to your younger self.
 But even if you could, do you really think it would change anything?
 No, it wouldn’t.
 I say that with great confidence.
 And the reason it wouldn’t is because all the wisdom you have gained in life, was available to you at 15.
 The problem is it meant nothing to you then, and you probably wouldn’t have listened anyway.
 I must have heard over 100 times before I was 15 that ‘you get out of life, what you put into it’.
 I hated it then and only grudgingly accept it now.
 Of course it is true to a large degree, you will reap what you sow.
 But it took me another 15 years to really understand and appreciate the sentiment.

 You are wiser now because you have had to go through life and learn all those valuable lessons.
 It does not mean much to be told them.
 You have to experience them.
 For instance, people skills aren’t developed by telling someone to listen well, to not be intimidated by others and to talk in terms of their interest.
 These are all sound techniques to develop people skills, but they have to be learned by experience.
 The advice was always there, but there was nothing connecting you to it.